 Comfort and Fit

 The toe box offers more width at the widest part of the foot, with a tapered shape that differs significantly from the previous version.
 Our testers felt like their toes were being a little squished at the tip-top of the shoe.
-It has a 5mm heel-to-toe drop with the heel having more cushion than in the forefoot.
+It has a 5mm heel-to-toe drop, with the heel having more cushion than in the forefoot.
 As a result, it's a good choice for both heel and toe strikes.

-Overall, since our main editor has a regular to wide foot and likes a little toe splay, she prefers this fit to that of past iterations but also doesn't mind a boaty feel.
+Overall, since our main editor has a regular to wide foot and likes a little toe splay, she prefers this fit to past iterations but doesn't mind a boaty feel.
 Our narrow-footed testers felt like the fit was a bit sloppy, while our wide-footed testers thought the narrowing at the toe box squished toes.
 While we like the fit overall, it may or may not work for you.
 Luckily, it does come in a wide option.
 For the days when long distances are on your schedule, this shoe offers enough comfort and protection to keep you going and going.
 It's no wonder it's one of the top choices in the ultra-running community.

 We weighed a size 9 shoe at just 8.9 oz.
 While it is stacked with cushioning, Hoka has found a way to keep this one surprisingly light.
 On foot, the Challenger ATR 6 doesn't feel bulky, but it doesn't feel streamlined either.
 A good one for long distances, it has a fantastic protection-to-weight ratio.
 We are impressed at its lower weight for the size.

 Should You Buy the Hoka One One Challenger ATR 6?